Questions about the application process

 The two entry points are the beginning of the Autumn Term in August (the main entry point) and the beginning of the Summer Term in January.
 In Infant Community only, there may also be the possibility of a start at the beginning of the Summer Term in March/April.

 How many are on the waiting list/how long is the waiting list?

 EMAS operates a Waiting Pool system.
 Children are prioritised the earlier they complete the application process, as well as if they have siblings at the school or are transferring from another Montessori school.

 Is my child required to attend an interview or undergo any assessment?

-We do not hold interviews or formal assessments.
+We do not hold formal assessments.
 For children joining our Elementary class, two trial days must be completed before an offer of place is considered.
+In Teens Hub young people are invited to an interview with the Hub guides and trial days are offered.
 If your child is transferring from another nursery or school, we request a report from their current setting.

 Why do you only run monthly tours?

 As we have only two main entry dates, a monthly tour allows a regular opportunity to visit the school.
 The group nature of the tour also supports discussion and allows families to hear the responses to a range of questions.

 Questions about fees

 What is included in the fees?